sanatkrs/QA_Assignment-1/README.md

 <Strong>About Task</Strong>:

-1. Response Ame should be bellow 1s<br>
+1. Response time should be below 1s<br>
 Test Case Status: Pass
 2. Images should be accessible (no 404/401s)<br>
 Test Case Status: Pass